“Where do you find clients?”

-Then go find an ideal client, and show off what you can do for them—the first time for free, if necessary.
+Then go find an ideal client in that sector, and show them what you can do for them—the first time for free, if necessary.

 Make a deal with this client

 Get your first client to let you use the work as a sample.
-And get them to agree that if it turns out well, they will give you a testimonial.
+And ask them to agree that if it turns out well, they will give you a testimonial on LinkedIn.

 As soon as you can, quit working for free

-Price your work for what you think you can get, and then double it.
+Price your work at what you think you can get, and then double that number.
 Starting high allows you to be generous during negotiations.